-A SANDS storm analysis of the Tyne Tees data set was undertaken using a wave height threshold of 4m and a storm separation threshold of 120 hours.
+A SANDS storm analysis of the Tyne Tees data set was undertaken using a wave height threshold of 3m and a storm separation threshold of 120 hours.
 This allows extraction of typically between three and ten of the biggest storms each year.
-The period of data examined ran from 07/12/2006 to 31/03/2022.
-As noted above, the analyses reported in previous reports have been updated by repeating the storms analysis with the quality controlled post-recovery data.
+The period of data examined ran from 07/12/2006 to 31/03/2023.
+As noted above, the analyses reported in previous reports have been updated by repeating the storms analysis with the quality controlled post-recovery data wherever possible; albeit since February 2021 there is only telemetered data available for download.